aishwaryasingh14/OwnPath.AI/README.md

 ## What it does

-OwnPath gives participants a friendly, SMS-style nightly check-in (no app, no login required) and gives staff a respectful support queue with AI-powered explanations — never a surveillance wall.
+OwnPath gives participants a friendly, SMS-style nightly check-in (no app, no login required) and gives staff a respectful support queue with AI-powered explanations, never a surveillance wall.
 The default is always **no contact**.
 All outreach requires manual staff approval.

 Built as a prototype to show the Community Food Bank of Southern Arizona what a low-cost, dignity-first retention tool could look like for their culinary training program.